Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

     Manually creating tile proxies may be useful when you changed an atlas ID or want to replace all tiles from an atlas by the ones from another atlas.
-Note that when editing a TileMap, you can replace all cells by their corresponding mapped value.
+Note that when editing a LayeredTileMap, you can replace all cells by their corresponding mapped value.

-Adding collision, navigation and occlusion to the TileSet
+Adding collision, navigation and occlusion to the LayeredTileSet
 ---------------------------------------------------------

-We've now successfully created a basic TileSet.
-We could start using in the TileMap node now, but it currently lacks any form of collision detection.
+We've now successfully created a basic LayeredTileSet.
+We could start using in the LayeredTileMap node now, but it currently lacks any form of collision detection.
 This means the player and other objects could walk straight through the floor or walls.